programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 You may sometimes want to enhance your graph by encoding additional information, using different colors or shapes.
 This is particularly useful if you want to represent [categorical variables](https://en.wikipedia.org/wiki/Categorical_variable) alongside the main variables of interest.
 In the scatter plot (Figure 8), you used static values to determine the size and color of the points.
 However, you could also map these aesthetic properties to specific columns in the data, in order to systematically visualize your different categories.

-For instance, say you want to distinguish between the different sister city relationships by highlighting the type of destination country in each pair.
+For instance, say you want to distinguish between the different sister-city relationships by highlighting the type of destination country in each pair.
 Our dataset's `typecountry` variable is a categorical variable which indicates whether the destination city is in the same country as the origin city, in another EU country, or another non-EU country.
 To incorporate this information, you can map the `typecountry` variable to the `color` parameter by passing the `aes()` function to `geom_point()`:

 ```